 Ocean

 Ocean transport is a primary mode of transport for cars coming to the US from overseas manufacturers or going to dealerships off the mainland in Hawaii or Alaska.
-Some vehicles may travel by air, but it’s rare and airplanes tend to be very limited in cargo capacity.
-Container ships, by contrast, can hold a huge load of cars, which makes it a much more efficient method of shipping.
+Some vehicles may travel by air, but it's rare since airplanes have a very limited cargo capacity.

 The Role of Auto Transport Brokers